 Employment Agreement, Severance and Change In Control Agreements.
 We entered into an employment agreement with Robert A. Frist, Jr., our Chief Executive Officer, on July 21, 2005, which continues to be in effect.
 The term of Mr. Frist's employment agreement is automatically extended for successive one year periods unless, on or before a date that is 90 days prior to the expiration of the then current employment term, either the Company or Mr. Frist shall have given written notice to the other of its or his intention not to further extend the employment term, in which case the employment agreement shall expire and terminate at the end of the then current employment term.
 Mr. Frist is also entitled to participate in any bonus program or stock option plan that is generally available to our officers or senior management.
 Under his employment agreement, Mr. Frist has agreed not to compete with the Company and not to solicit our customers or employees for one year after his employment is terminated, with limited exceptions.
 Mr. Frist is entitled to severance benefits if we terminate him without cause.
-He is also entitled to severance benefits if he resigns for good reason after a change in control, if he resigns upon the occurrence of a material change in the terms of his employment, or if he resigns upon the occurrence of a material breach of the employment agreement by the Company.
+He is also entitled to severance benefits if he resigns upon the occurrence of a material breach of the employment agreement by the Company.
 If any such termination occurs, Mr. Frist will be entitled to a severance benefit equal to 1.5 times the most recent salary recommended by our Compensation Committee for him.
 In addition, if Mr. Frist terminates his employment for good reason after the occurrence of a change in control, all options, shares, and other benefits will fully vest immediately.
 We do not maintain employment, severance, or change in control agreements with any of our other executive officers.

 Vesting of Equity Awards upon Change of Control.
-Under the 2010 Plan and the 2016 Plan and the terms of the award agreements entered into in connection therewith, any outstanding equity awards, consisting of options and RSUs, become fully exercisable and immediately vested upon a change of control, as defined in the 2010 Plan and the 2016 Plan, respectively.
+Under the 2016 Plan and the terms of the award agreements entered into in connection therewith, any outstanding equity awards, consisting of options and RSUs, become fully exercisable and immediately vested upon a change of control, as defined in the 2016 Plan.